To make it easier to see which plants are available in your area, please click on the drop-down box above and select your region.

 Medium-large size (about 2 - 2½ inches across).

 Plant 2-3 per square yard, for ground cover.
+For a stunning display plant 12-15 per 3 square yards.
 Plant 3-4 feet apart to establish boundaries.

 Will thrive in USDA zones 5 to 9 and in the cooler areas of the garden into zone 10.
 In cold zones, protect over the first winter.
 In zones 5 and below, continued winter protection is advised.
 In areas of intense heat (for example Phoenix, AZ), protect by planting in semi-shade.